toterGott/memory-cards-bot/Readme.md

 This is a telegram bot with memory cards.

  ## TODOs
+- Segregate callback types by messages
--  After creating a card, show its collection and add an ability to change the collection after creation
+- Add an ability to create a collection
 - Add a card browser in a collection browser